 "I think the gift of the immigrant experience of feeling like the outcast was the love of experiencing the deep connection with others, like a deep appreciation of it when it's there.
 Because it was taken away, because I was ripped out of it through moving here, I got to really appreciate it."

 This is not optimism.
 This is the logic of a mind that processes loss by extracting its lesson.
-He learned what connection was worth by having it taken.
-And the lesson crystallized into a pattern that would define his entire life: the person who values human connection most intensely is the one who experienced its absence most completely.
+The person who values human connection most intensely is the one who experienced its absence most completely.

 "She's the Reason for Any Good That I Am"